HenningOp/ACS/README.md

 		scipy	Version	0.15.1

 Installation:

-	1. Unzip/Copy script to destianation folder
+	1. Unzip/Copy script to destination folder
 	2. Unzip/Copy data folder and ACS_OS.pyd to destination folder
 	3. Script can be started without further installation

 Running the program:

 	1. User specications
 		- in_root		Foldername where data is stored
 		- indata		Filename of considered catchment characteristic